-Utilizing AI/ML for creative industries. (future post on this, tweets here)
+Utilizing AI/ML for creative industries. (tweets here)

 - Creativity continues to be one of the difficult nuts to crack for machine intelligence, however various forms of machine learning have started to introduce scalability into the creation process.
 We believe this will accelerate across a variety of use-cases.

 - Due to a variety of economic, societal, and technical shifts, the future of family planning will be radically different from past generations.
 If you’re focused on tackling pure technology, difficulty of financing or the operational complexities related to the family planning and/or fertility process ranging from analytics to decision to implementation to continual monitoring (for both women and men) we’d love to talk.

 - We’re also very interested in the moral questions surrounding genetic testing of embryos and other topics surrounding utilizing technology to increase choice in the birth process.